jeffvance/openshift-ceph-ex/mysql_ceph_plugin/README.md

 Follow the instructions [here](../MYSQL.md) to initialize and validate containerized mysql.

 ### Defining the Pod Spec File:
-We're using a simple [pod spec](mysql-ceph-pod.yaml) which uses the same mysql image, maps the container's volume (/var/lib/mysql) to the host's volume (/opt/mysql) where the database resides, and specifies the ceph monitor's ip address (which is the ip address of the ceph AIO container's host VM).
-Additionally, the pod created by this spec will be **privileged**.
+We're using a simple [pod spec](mysql-ceph-pod.yaml) which uses the same mysql image, defines a container volume mount that references the ceph-rbd persistent storage plugin, and specifies the ceph monitor's ip address (which is the ip address of the ceph AIO container's host VM).
+Additionally, the pod created by this spec needs to be **privileged**.
 This is necessary for the rbd mount to succeed.
 An alternative is to set selinux to permissive mode (*setenforce 0*) on *all* schedulable ose-nodes; however, running the mysql container privileged is likely preferred.
-Before we can create this pod we need to [set the selinux context (#security)](../MYSQL.md) for the /opt/mysql directory on each schedulable OSE-node.

-Now, create the mysql pod:
+Create the mysql pod:

 ```
 $ oc create -f mysql-ceph-pod.yaml